ssardina/qnp2fond/README.md

 qnp2fond <qnp-file> <counter-capacity> <loop-nesting> <prefix>
 ```

+where:

-where the first argument is the name of a `.qnp` file (see below),
+* `qnp-file`: the name of a `.qnp` file representing a QNP problem; see below for its format.
+* `loop-nesting`: size of the stack to handle nested loops (number of constants of type `depth`).
+    * one constant per stack level, e.g., `d0`, `d1`, ...,  `dk` if stack of size `k`.
+    * stack will contain numeric variables and dictate which variable can be decreased (the one at the top of the
+    stack) and which ones can be increased (ones not in stack at all).
+* `counter-capacity`: number of bits required for the various counters (number of constants of type `bit`)
+    * each stack level will have an associated counter; counter for empty stack is "stage counter".
+    * each counter of size up to `n` will be represented with `log(n)` bits: `b0`, `b1`, ...
+* `prefix`: prefix string for the generated domain and problem files.

-the two additional arguments are non-negative integers, typicall
-small ones such as 0, 1 or 2, and the last argument is the prefix
+Both `counter-capacity` and `loop-nesting` are non-negative integers, typically small ones such as 0, 1 or 2.
-for the generated files (domain and problem files).

 ## QNP Format